Here's where the 2012 Republican presidential candidates stand on a selection of issues.

 Taxes: Let taxpayers choose between current system and 20 percent flat tax on income.
 Under the flat-tax option, mortgage interest and charitable contributions would continue to be deductible.
 For each individual or dependent, $12,500 in income would be exempt.
 Flat-tax plan would eliminate taxes on Social Security benefits, inheritances, dividends and long-term capital gains.
 Also proposes to cut corporate tax rate to 20 percent from 35 percent.

-Wars: Criticized Obama for announcing withdrawal of troops from Iraq by end of this year and from Afghanistan next year but has not said how many troops should remain or for how long.
+War: Criticized Obama for announcing withdrawal of troops from Iraq by end of 2011 and from Afghanistan this year but has not said how many troops should remain or for how long.

 Debt: Defended 2008 bailout of financial institutions as a necessary step to avoid the system's collapse, criticized the bailout of General Motors and Chrysler and said any such aid should not single out specific companies.
 Cap federal spending at 20 percent of gross domestic product, down from today's recession-swollen 25 percent.
-Stayed silent during debt-ceiling negotiations, only announcing his opposition to the final deal shortly before lawmakers cast their votes.
+Stayed silent on debt-ceiling deal during its negotiation, only announcing his opposition to the final agreement shortly before lawmakers cast their votes.
+Instead, endorsed GOP "cut, cap and balance" bill that had no chance of enactment.
 Favors constitutional balanced budget amendment.
 Proposes 10 percent cut in federal workforce, elimination of $1.6 billion in Amtrak subsidies and cuts of $600 million in support for the public arts and broadcasting.